 Summer training, when unprepared, can lead to a slightly uncomfortable, sweaty experience.
 Here are some ways to keep your workouts as comfortable as possible, whilst still helping you achieve your targets on your smart bike.

 If you take anything away from our summer training tips on your indoor bike trainer, it should be to get an indoor cycling fan.
 Since you don’t have the cooling effect of the wind as you would during outdoor cycling, things can get very wet, very quickly.
 Not only does adding a fan make your indoor sessions more enjoyable, but it prevents the horrible feeling of burning up and keeps your floor dry.

 Take it from us, a fan can really revolutionise your indoor cycling!
 You will find most of the body’s sweat glands are located on the forehead, back and chest, so you can help to combat this by using two fans instead of one.
 Direct the first towards your head and chest, and position the second behind you, pointing up towards your back.

 The last thing you want to do when it’s warm outside is aimlessly mash the pedals indoors or have a series of workouts you can rely on to stay sharp.
 Use a short indoor session to really focus on training for your goals and avoid any junk miles (and heatstroke) that you might pick up if opting for a couple of long outdoor sessions.
-Why not try one of the HIIT sessions or the Two Bites endurance session on the Wattbike Hub?
+Why not try one of the High Intensity Interval Training (HIIT) sessions or the Two Bites endurance session on the Wattbike Hub?
 That way, you can take your next Wattbike summer training session in your stride.